 This will vary depending on the terms of your subscription.
 Commonly, this could be:

 Some universities want to prevent students from launching studies without having sign-off from ethics or their supervisor.
-Here's how to manage that work flow in Gorilla.
+Here are two ways of managing that workflow in Gorilla.

 Option 1: Require Token Request Approval